 can be generated with 99% accuracy over a two week period.* Satellites can map wind and rain patterns in real time at phenomenal

-resolution - from square kilometres in previous decades, down to square metres with today's technology.
-Global warming, climate modeling and sea level predictions can also be achieved with greater
+resolution – from square kilometres in previous decades, down to square metres with today's technology.
+Climate and sea level predictions can also be achieved with greater

 detail than ever before, offering greater certainty about the long-term outlook for the planet.